 The difference between ‘I’m lonely’ and just being on your own

 As Kelly Clarkson once sang: doesn’t mean I’m lonely cause I’m alone.
 Contrary to popular belief, there’s a distinct difference between being alone, and feeling lonely.
 Lots of people live alone, but wouldn’t say ‘I feel lonely.’
 This is because they have social relationships and connections that they want and need.
 This means that they can have their me-time while maintaining a healthy social life.
 Loneliness, on the other hand, is a nagging feeling that won’t go away – no matter how many people you have in your life.

 You’re not the only one who feels lonely…

 The Mix found that 77% of young people agree that the coronavirus pandemic has left them feeling like saying ‘I feel alone’.
 It’s normal to experience loneliness, and it’s important that we normalise it and break down the stigma.
 It’s also normal to say ‘I feel lonely’ sometimes because odds are, multiple people are feeling the exact same thing.
 So, if you feel like you’re the only one saying ‘I’m so lonely’ – trust us, you’re not.

 Loneliness can occur at any time, but it can also be triggered by something.
 Loneliness is like hunger or thirst; it’s our body’s way of telling us that we need social contact.
 Remember that millions of people experience loneliness – it doesn’t mean you’re a failure or less than, just means you’re human.

 Why do I feel lonely?

 There are lots of reasons why you might feel lonely.
 Some of these include:

-- Moving to a new area, or your friends moving away
+- Moving to a new city or country

 - A relationship breaking up